roderrickcourtney/Azure-Config-AD/README.md

 <img src="https://i.imgur.com/PhAxO44.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 3: Remote Desktop into VM#1 aka DC-1 via windows firwall security settings to allow IPV4 permissions on DC-1's Firewall.
+Step 3: Remote Desktop into DC-1 via windows firwall security settings to allow "IPV4 permissions" on DC-1's Firewall.
 This will open the firewall for connectivity after DC-1 is converted into a domain.
 </p>
 <br />